 South Bank Parklands

+Another must to add to your Brisbane itinerary is South Bank.
 Located on the banks of the Brisbane River you will find the South Bank Parklands.
-Sprawled out over 17 hectares of prime riverside land you will find this inner city oasis.
-The Parklands are a great place to have a BBQ or even better go for a swim.
-There is a public swimming facility which resembles a beach with the stunning CBD as a backdrop.
+Sprawled out over 17 hectares of prime riverside land this inner city oasis is perfect for exploring, swimming, and eating.
+You can have a BBQ or dine at one of the many restaurants in the area.
+There is also a public swimming facility which resembles a beach with the stunning CBD as a backdrop.

 It is such an amazing contrast between the CBD on one side of the river and the very chilled South Bank Parklands on the other.
-The food around here is amazing as well and it is a perfect place to enjoy some al fresco dining.
-You could spend the good part of a day here relaxing by the water, enjoying a BBQ, and exploring the beautiful Parklands.
+There are a lot of really nice walks around the area and it is best enjoyed at a slow pace.

 The Cultural Precinct